 “It’s important, though, to read labels carefully to make sure you’re taking only the medications you need to treat your symptoms,” says Corbin, as there are certain ingredients you need to look out for.
 “When in doubt, ask the pharmacist.”

-Read the fine print to see which pain reliever your OTC medication contains.
+Pain and fever Read the fine print to see which pain reliever your OTC medication contains.

 Acetaminophen (Tylenol) has long been considered one of the few drugs safe to take during pregnancy, but a 2016 study in the International Journal of Epidemiology found a link between acetaminophen and autism.
 While studies like this are scary, it doesn’t mean women shouldn’t take Tylenol.
 “It’s not a warning that women should stay completely clear of acetaminophen,” says David Olson, a professor of obstetrics and gynecology, pediatrics and physiology at the University of Alberta.
 As with all medications during pregnancy, women should take the lowest dose possible of for the shortest period of time.

 However, ibuprofen (Advil) is not recommended for women who are in their last trimester, as research has shown it can lower levels of amniotic fluid, affect the development of your baby’s heart and delay the onset of labour.
 And women should avoid taking acetylsalicylic acid (Aspirin) during their second and third trimesters, as it inhibits platelet function and can contribute to maternal and fetal bleeding.
 Motherisk has found no overall increase in the risk of major malformations when ASA is taken during the first trimester.

 Coughing There have been a number of studies on the effect of dextromethorphan, which is a cough suppressant commonly found in OTC cold medications, and no association was found between this drug and an increased risk of birth defects.